json-schema-language/spec/draft-json-schema-language-xx.md

 # Syntax {#syntax}

 This section describes when a JSON document is a correct JSL schema.

+JSL schemas may recurisvely contain other schemas.
+In this document, a "root schema" is one which is not contained within another schema, i.e. it is "top level".

 A correct JSL schema MUST match the `schema` CDDL rule described in this section.
 A JSL schema is a JSON object taking on an appropriate form.
 It may